prasoonbisht1/Social_Media_Analysis/README.md

 # Instagram Social Media Analytics

 ## Project Overview
-This project analyzes user data from an Instagram-like platform to help a marketing team improve user engagement, retention and acquisition.
+This project analyzes user data from Instagram platform to help a marketing team improve user engagement, retention and acquisition.
 It focuses on identifying peak activity times, top influencers, and content trends.

 ## Repository Contents
 * **ig_clone.sql**: The core database script containing the schema (CREATE TABLE) and initial data population.